freddobson/extensions/README.md

 a:exe("/home/user/.zDj289d/.tmp.sh")
 -- Add optional parameter information a:params("--listen 1337")
--- Custom 'autostart kind'
+-- Custom 'autostart type'
-a:kind("Bash Config")
+a:type("Bash Config")
 -- Where the reference was found a:location("/home/user/.bashrc")